Trump Accuses China Of Trying To Meddle In The Midterm Elections

 — Donald J. Trump (@realDonaldTrump) September 18, 2018

 President Trump has been hanging allegations of election interference over China for the past couple of weeks.
-Many will recall him invoking the claim via social media when just one day after announcing the imposition of $200 billion in tariffs on Chinese imports, he asserted that Beijing has not been very discreet about how it is partaking in such actions.
+Many will recall him invoking the claim via social media when — just one day after announcing the imposition of $200 billion in tariffs on Chinese imports — he asserted that Beijing has not been very discreet about how it is partaking in such subversive actions.

 “China has openly stated that they are actively trying to impact and change our election by attacking our farmers, ranchers and industrial workers because of their loyalty to me,” he’d write in the September 18 tweet.